Why is my internet slow? 7 common connection issues and how to fix them

 4. Slow internet when lots of devices are connected

-When lots of people or devices are using the internet at the same time – especially for things like streaming films, online gaming, video calls, or large downloads – it puts a strain on your broadband.
-That’s because the connection is shared across everything, so if several devices are using the internet at once and your broadband can’t keep up, it can slow everything down.
+When lots of people or devices are using the internet at the same time it puts a strain on your broadband.
+The connection is shared across everything, so if several devices are using the internet at once, your broadband might not be able to keep up.
 This is especially noticeable in larger households or during peak hours when everyone is online at once.

 Solution: